visualizenews/corona/index.markdown

   title: Italian Provinces
   placeholder_id: provincesMap
   object: provincesMap
-  introduction: 'The following map shows an updated overview of the incidence rate
+  introduction: The following map shows an updated overview of the incidence rate
-    per 100,00 people of the COVID-19 virus in the Italian provinces.
-The most hardly hit are Bergamo, Brescia, Lodi, Piacenza and Cremona. '
+    per 10,000 people of the COVID-19 virus in the Italian provinces.
+The most hardly hit are Bergamo, Brescia, Lodi, Piacenza and Cremona.
   explanation: ''
   hidden: false
   centered_title: false